SelfTaught-HamzaCodes/Ratio-Maker/README.md

 #### Download

-**Download the Ratio-Maker application from [Link to Download Page]**.
+- **Download the Ratio-Maker application from [**Google Drive**](https://drive.google.com/file/d/1Ph6b1wCiY_QjUhW5ZZPeBnHos6BP1jDN/view?usp=sharing)**.

+    - ⚠ Extract the compressed file in the folder of your choice, and use the exe to run the application.
+    ***
-*⚠ Please note that the 'Ratio-Maker (Console Version)' application includes a console interface for reporting errors.
-In case of any issues or unexpected behavior, you can use the provided application executable (exe) to capture error messages and report them for assistance.*
+- ⚠ Please note that the 'Ratio-Maker (Console Version)' application includes a console interface for reporting errors.
+In case of any issues or unexpected behavior, you can use the provided application executable (exe) to capture error messages and report them for assistance.
-- Download the Ratio-Maker (Console Version) from [Link to Download Page].
+  - Download the Ratio-Maker (Console Version) from [**Google Drive**](https://drive.google.com/file/d/1UrGv5xqjaceq_-IpBvScN8W8lZJ3s53Y/view?usp=sharing).
 <br></br>
 ## Features